 HSEC 210.
 Mass Violence and Government Response.
 (3) This course examines the phenomenon of mass violence in the world, with emphasis on incidents that have occurred in the United States.
 The course will focus on what has come to be termed "active shooter" events and explores the history and evolution of these incidents.
 The course looks at persons who commit these acts and the phases of the active shooter, and requires students to identify differences and commonalities of the events.
 The application of the phases of disaster management will be applied, and students must identify which of the phases will have the most and least impact on the active shooter.
 The importance of the planning and response of police, school officials, and employers will be explored.
 No prerequisite.

 HSEC 250.
 Internship I. (3) Supervised field experience in homeland security.
 Working with their advisor and the Career Services Office, students arrange an internship in homeland security.
 The students will then work in the field during the semester, meeting in the classroom to report on related reading and the field experience.
-Must pass with a C or better.
 Prerequisites: second semester sophomore or above and minimum 2.00 grade point average.
 Must have permission of instructor prior to registration.
-Cross-listed with CRIM 250.
+Cross listed with CRIM 250.